 No base hunting license may be issued to a person born on or after January 1, 1975, (exemption - see Apprentice Hunting and Trapping Licenses information on previous page) unless the person presents to the license agent: a certificate of satisfactory completion of a Hunter Education Course approved by the Hunter Education Association or the Director, or the previous years resident or nonresident WV hunting license bearing certification, or attests to certification when purchasing a license online.
-Persons who purchase a lifetime hunting license before their 15th birthday must complete a certified hunter education course before using the license.
+Persons who purchase a lifetime hunting license before their 15th birthday must complete a certified hunter education course before hunting with the license.
+However, he or she may utilize his or her lifetime hunting license (similar to an apprentice license) by hunting with a licensed adult until completing the required certified hunter education course.